 The first ever website building tool I came across was called Moonfruit SiteMaker Live, way back in 2004.

 At the time, Moonfruit was great because you could build a flashy looking 'flash-based' website using simple drag-and-drop with no hassle.

 Over the years, however, I've come across and used many similar website building tools like Moonfruit, such as Wix and Divi for WordPress.

 Nowadays, I enjoy using nothing other than WordPress and a small handful of practical web design and development tools that work harmoniously with WordPress for creating websites.

-If you’re an avid WordPress web designer or developer too, below I’ve compiled a list of my favorite tools, themes, plugins, apps and various Chrome extensions I love to use for creating beautiful WordPress websites.
+If you're a budding WordPress web designer or developer, below I've compiled a list of my favorite tools, themes, plugins, apps and various Chrome extensions I love to use for creating beautiful WordPress websites.

 Chances are you're probably already using most of these, but if you're not, then you're in for a real treat, especially if you're just starting out or discovering some of these tools for the first time.

 Thrive Content Builder is my number 1 favorite WordPress website building/page builder tool.

 Because it makes my job of building beautiful content rich pages inside of WordPress very easy.

 It doesn't matter what type of page you want to create in WordPress, be it sales landing pages, pricing pages, an email lead capture page, course content pages, you name it, you can do it all with the Thrive Content Builder tool.